canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 It's redundant.
 It will never fail because we wrote the fake to always return true.
 We can get rid of it!

-If you use a [mocking library to write your fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) and if you forget to setup your stubs, you will get a `NullReferenceException`.
-Your code expects some values that the stubs didn't provide.
-With that exception thrown, you will have a failing test.
+If we use a [mocking library like Moq to write our fakes]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}) and if we forget to set up our stubs, we will get a `NullReferenceException`.
+Our code expects some values that the stubs didn't provide.
+With that exception thrown, we will have a failing test.

-If you write assertions for your stubs, you're testing the mocking library, not your code.
+If we write assertions for our stubs, we're testing the mocking library, not our code.

 ## 2. Keep one mock per test

 In the same spirit of keeping a single assertion per test, keep one mock per test.
 Have small and well-named tests.

-Let's say that in our `OrderService`, we need to log every request we made to charge a credit card and we add a `ILogger<AccountService>` to our service.
+Let's say that in our `OrderService`, we need to log every request we made to charge a credit card and we add an `ILogger<AccountService>` to our service.

-Please, don't write tests with more that one mock.
+Please, don't write tests with more than one mock.
 Like this one,

 ```csharp
 [TestClass]